Captain Carrot and the Zoo Crew: The Dark Side of the Crew, Chapter 9: See Your Other Self

 “Felina?”
 Rodney called.

-A final electric jolt from Katastrophe’s hands swept over Rova, and when she stopped screaming, she stopped moving.
+In the fourth dimension, a final electric jolt from Katastrophe’s hands swept over Rova, and when she stopped screaming, she stopped moving.

-“Blasphemers,” spat Katastrophe.
+“Blasphemers!” spat Katastrophe.
 “How dare you oppose Ra, your creator and destroyer, your beginning and your end?
 Through him all things were made, you ungrateful wretches.”

 “I-I’m a god, too,” stammered the Time-Keeper.